 There are nearly 165 stations with more being added all the time.
 You can use bikes at an hourly rate or become a BikeShare Member.

 Getting around Miami without a car is easy if you prefer to stay in one or two sections of town.
 Segway tours are super fun for just this purpose.
 Local guides take you to the best scenic and historic spots.
 No worries about getting lost or running out of gas.

 Miami segway tours are available at varying times throughout the day.
-Choose evening for cooler temps, less humidity, and stunning sunsets.
+Choose the evening for cooler temps, less humidity, and stunning sunsets.

-Benefits to Renting a Car in Miami
+Benefits of Renting a Car in Miami

 - Travel at your own pace and leisure while visiting Miami.